GenericPirate/tmux/FAQ.md

 colour or style as tmux now has its own support (see the `Cs`, `Cr`, `Ss` and `Se` capabilities).

+As of tmux 3.3, the `allow-passthrough` option must be set to `on` or `all` for the passthrough sequence to work.

 ### How can I make .tmux.conf portable between tmux versions?

 For `set-option`, the `-q` flag suppresses warnings about unknown options, for